Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 # Signing and validating a message with stark keys.

+In real usecase you should also deploy your account contract on starkware and initialize that contract with this public key.

+In this guide we are not doing any smart contract operation so we are not deploying any account contract and we are just using it for signing pedersen hashed random string inputs.

 In order to sign a message with stark keys we need to hash the message using pedersen hash function which is also available from `@toruslabs/openlogin-starkkey`.

 In code snippet below we are signing utf-8 string message by hashing with pedersen hash function in the units of 252 bits recursively and then signing it using `sign` method of `@toruslabs/openlogin-starkkey`.

 Note: The function `getPedersenHashRecursively` is for this guide demonstration purpose only, to know about message encoding for starkware messages refer to this link [here](https://docs.starkware.co/starkex-v3/starkex-deep-dive/message-encodings)